freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 30.1

-That ouput is showing everything in this folder.
-There's one folders here.
-I wonder what's in that `freeCodeCamp` folder.
-Use `cd folder-name` to go into a folder. `cd` stands for "change directory".
+The output is showing everything in this folder.
+There's one folder here.
+You can use `cd <folder_name>` to go into a folder. `cd` stands for "change directory".
 Change to the `freeCodeCamp` directory.

 #### HINTS